-Policy Title Policy on University Technology and Non-Immigrant Aliens Policy # 5.102.1 Policy Owner(s) Vice President for Research & Economic Development and Chief Information Officer Contact Information Questions regarding this policy should be directed to the Vice President for Research & Economic Development at (401) 874-4576 or the Chief Information Officer at (401) 874-4599 Approved By Administrative Policy Committee Effective Date December 7, 2020 Next Review Date No later than September 30, 2025 Who Needs to Know About this Policy All University Employees involved with the sponsorship at the University of persons with J-1 and H-1B visas, including visiting international scholars and non-immigrant alien Employees and interns.
+Policy Title Policy on University Technology and Sponsored Non-Immigrant Aliens Policy # 5.102.2 Policy Owner(s) Vice President for Research & Economic Development and Chief Information Officer Contact Information Questions regarding this policy should be directed to the Vice President for Research & Economic Development at (401) 874-4576 or the Chief Information Officer at (401) 874-4599 Approved By President of the University of Rhode Island Effective Date May 21, 2025 Next Review Date No later than May 31, 2030 Who Needs to Know About this Policy All University of Rhode Island ("University" or "URI") Employees involved with the sponsorship, hiring, or supervision at the University of persons with J-1 and H-1B visas, including visiting international scholars and non-immigrant alien Employees and interns.
 All advanced students or trainees (graduate and postdoctoral fellows) who are applying for F-1 visas from countries designated by the U.S. Department of State as State Sponsors of Terrorism or from countries known to actively engage in industrial espionage as defined by the National Counterintelligence and Security Center.
 See Policy Statement for details.
 Definitions Deemed Export.
 Any transfer of export controlled technology taking place in the United States to a non-U.S. Person is defined by the export control regulations as a "Deemed Export" to their country of citizenship (if technology controlled under the Export Administration Regulation) and also to their country of origin (if technology controlled under the International Traffic in Arms Regulation).
 Employee.
 Any person employed by the University, including faculty, staff, and students as applicable, regardless of the source of funds within the University.
 University Business.
 Activities engaged in on behalf of the University.
 U.S. Person.
-A person who is a lawful permanent resident of the United States as defined by 8 USC § 1101(a)(20), or; a person who is a protected individual as defined by 8 USC § 1324b(a)(3), or; any corporation, business association, partnership, society, trust, or any other entity, organization or group that is incorporated to do business in the United States, or; any U.S. governmental (federal, state, or local) entity.
+Any individual who is a U.S. citizen, a lawful permanent resident of the United States (e.g., "green card" holders), or a protected individual as defined by 8 U.S.C. § 1324b(a)(3); any entity, organization, or group incorporated in the United States; and any governmental entity in the United States (federal, state, or local).